Super Bowl XXXVI halftime show: Booking

-Jim Steeg, the executive of special events for the NFL, completed booking the original entertainment lineup for Super Bowl XXXVI by August 2001.
+Jim Steeg, the executive of special events for the NFL, booked the original entertainment lineup for Super Bowl XXXVI by August 2001.
 The billing would have featured performers from a diverse range of musical genres: Lionel Richie for "America the Beautiful", the Bee Gees and Creedence Clearwater Revival for a pregame performance, and Janet Jackson for the halftime show.
 However, after the September 11 attacks, Jackson cancelled the European leg of her All for You Tour and was not travelling, and she decided to pull out of the Super Bowl after realising her show would not fit the mood that was required.

 NFL marketing executive John Collins was tasked with finding a replacement for the halftime show.
 On October 25, 2001, he attended a U2 concert at Madison Square Garden in New York City.
 During the band's performance of "One", a scrolling list of the names of the 9/11 victims appeared on screen.
 Collins witnessed fans becoming emotional at that moment, and realised U2 would make an ideal replacement for the halftime show.
-In a meeting the following day, Collins and two other league officials who had attended the concert discussed its poignancy and unanimously agreed with the idea of booking U2.
+In a meeting the following day, Collins and two other league officials who had attended the concert discussed its poignancy and unanimously agreed with the idea of booking the group.
 NFL spokesperson Brian McCarthy said, "we certainly like the music, but we like the message that U2 carries, which is responsibility to others and a sense of freedom".
 Collins called Jimmy Iovine, chairman of Interscope Records and producer of U2's 1988 album Rattle and Hum, and pitched him on U2 recreating the same tribute at the Super Bowl.
-Iovine contacted lead singer Bono and conveyed the NFL's proposal to him.
+Iovine contacted the band's lead vocalist Bono and conveyed the NFL's proposal to him.

 The following day, Bono met with several executives of the NFL, including Collins, Steeg, commissioner Paul Tagliabue, COO Roger Goodell, and New England Patriots owner Robert Kraft.
 Bono was enthusiastic about the prospect of being involved in a Super Bowl halftime show and proposed an extravagant show that would incorporate elements of world music.
-Many were sceptical of the idea, and the NFL debated for several days whether to book U2.
+Many were skeptical of the idea, and the NFL debated for several days whether to book U2.
 Some argued against an Irish act paying tribute to the victims of an American tragedy, while a television executive mentioned that a past U2 television special had drawn low ratings.
-Goodell was immediately on board with the idea of U2, and while Tagliabue was initially uncertain, he ultimately came around and decided to book them.
+Goodell was immediately on board with the idea of booking the band, and while Tagliabue was initially uncertain, he ultimately came around and decided to book them.
 Greg Hagglund, vice president and executive producer of CCE, met with U2 in Las Vegas during a stop on their Elevation Tour to have a brainstorming session about the show.
 He said that Bono "had such a grasp of what he wanted and what we and the NFL felt was appropriate".